 Movement efficiency depends on factors such as muscle fiber alignment, tendon insertion points, and contraction type (e.g., concentric, eccentric, or isometric).

-Concentric contraction: The muscle shortens as it produces force, such as during the upward phase of a biceps curl.
+Concentric contraction: The muscle shortens while producing force, such as the upward phase of a biceps curl.

-Eccentric contraction: The muscle lengthens under tension, controlling or resisting movement, such as lowering the weight in a biceps curl.
+Eccentric contraction: The muscle lengthens under tension to control or resist movement, such as lowering the weight in a biceps curl.

-Isometric contraction: The muscle generates force without changing length, stabilizing joints or holding a position, such as holding a plank or pausing mid-curl.
+Isometric contraction: The muscle produces force without changing length, helping stabilize joints or hold a position, such as holding a plank or pausing mid-curl.

 Levers in the musculoskeletal system

-In the human body, bones act as levers, joints serve as fulcrums, and muscles generate the forces required for movement.
-The effectiveness of these levers depends on the interaction between muscle force, resistive force, moment arm, and torque.
+In the human body, bones act as levers, joints act as fulcrums, and muscles provide the forces that move the levers.
+How effective a lever system is depends on the relationship between muscle force, resistive force, moment arm, and torque.

 Key concepts